Mohit-Chowdhary/something/README.md

 What ive completed:

-8 directional player movement with appropriate animation( q, w, e, a, s, d, z, x) Wall collision
+8 directional player movement with appropriate animation( q, w, e, a, s, d, z, x).
-Scoreboard
+Wall collision.
+Scoreboard.
-End screen
+End screen.
-Random friend placement
+Random friend placement.

 What i have to work on: